-This assumes prior coverage of A-Level Mathematics and goes deeper into Calculus.
-Differential Equations of first and second order are studied in detail.
-Other topics on the programme of study are polar coordinates, complex numbers, matrices, trigonometry and vectors.
-There will be work on applied mathematics alongside this.
+AS Level A2 Level This extends the knowledge and skills studied This assumes prior coverage of A-Level Mathematics in A-Level Mathematics.
+The study areas are and goes deeper into Calculus.
+Differential Equations Algebra and Graphs, Roots of Quadratic of first and second order are studied in detail.
+Other Equations, Series, Calculus, Numerical Methods topics on the programme of study are polar coand Trigonometry.
+New topics introduced are ordinates, complex numbers, matrices, trigonometry Complex Numbers and Matrices, along with and vectors.
+There will be work on applied applied mathematics. mathematics alongside this.